The Long View

 So, by having very good downside-capture ratios, meaning we decline less of the market, we did studies, it’s hypothetical and therefore the SEC won’t allow us to publish it.
 But anyone can do this.
 Start with a million dollars in Special Equity, any day you want.
 We did it from the inception of a fund and we put a million dollars into the Russell 2000 Value, which is the best benchmark, not ideal because a lot of what in the Russell 2000 Value sector weights are, we don’t own.
 But if you do that, can you take on the same day each year, 5% out—you pick the date, from Special Equity and 5% out from the Russell 2000 Value.
 You will find that you will have taken out much more annually over that time period from the Special Equity because it doesn’t go down as much.
 And because you’ve kept corpus intact.

 That’s the other thing.
-Again, I think it was Russ Kinnell, who said, “I make people money by losing less.”
+Again, I think it was Russ Kinnel, who said, “I make people money by losing less.”
 The compounding effect of having corpus to invest and grow on the next leg up allows the ending value of Special Equity to be higher.

 Very important for endowments, for anyone who has a spend rate, anyone who has to take money out annually, whether it’s individuals with their retirement funds or it’s an endowment—anyone that has that needs to consider the volatility, the standard deviation of returns, downside-capture ratio.
 The journey getting to the end point is important because, again, you may find yourself needing to take money out at an unpleasant time in the market.